Site icon Akron Income Tax Preparation

 Separate business and personal expenses

 Mixing business and personal expenses can make it difficult to determine which expenses are deductible and which are not.
-To avoid this issue, it’s essential to separate your business and personal expenses.
+It’s essential to separate your business and personal expenses to avoid this issue.

 Consider getting a separate credit card or bank account for your business expenses.
 This can make it easier to keep track of your business expenses.
 Remember that you must have the necessary documentation to support your deductions.